 - 2.17 We proposed a reputational incentive arising from the publication of our categorisations at draft determination.
-However, we are consulting on our view of the business plan quality as part of this July 2020 draft determination so all stakeholders including SONI have an opportunity to respond. - 2.18 Based on our assessment at a Test Question and Area level, we may also identify Actions at draft determination that we require of SONI to protect customers.
-If SONI meets these actions the assumption is that we may not then need to intervene at final determination. - 2.19 Actions could, for example, include providing more evidence or clarification to substantiate part(s) of the business plan; or potentially reworking and/or resubmitting part(s) of the business plan because it falls short of the required quality. - 2.20 To be clear, actions are not queries that we have asked as part of our query log and deep dive process: these are designed to understand the specifics and fundamentals of the business plan, and so are not actions. - 2.21 We have not taken account of SONI's response to these queries and deep dive in assessing the business plan quality: this is because our objective is to assess the quality of the business plan submission on the merits of what was submitted to us by SONI on 31 October 2019.
-However, we have taken account of SONI's response to our queries and deep dive in coming to our view on actions and interventions. - 2.22 As noted above, we also set out proposed interventions at the draft determination where appropriate.
+However, we consulted on our view of the business plan quality as part of this July 2020 draft determination so all stakeholders including SONI had an opportunity to respond. - 2.18 Based on our assessment at a Test Question and Area level, we identified Actions at draft determination that we required of SONI to protect customers.
+If SONI met these actions the assumption was that we may not then need to intervene at final determination. - 2.19 Actions could, for example, have included providing more evidence or clarification to substantiate part(s) of the business plan; or potentially reworking and/or resubmitting part(s) of the business plan because it falls short of the required quality. - 2.20 To be clear, actions were not queries that we have asked as part of our query log and deep dive process: these were designed to understand the specifics and fundamentals of the business plan, and so are not actions. - 2.21 We did not take account of SONI's response to these queries and deep dive in assessing the business plan quality: this was because our objective was to assess the quality of the business plan submission on the merits of what was submitted to us by SONI on 31 October 2019.
+However, we took account of SONI's response to our queries and deep dive in coming to our view on actions and interventions. - 2.22 As noted above, we also set out proposed interventions at the draft determination where appropriate.